 - 1. The settlement of Bredenbury will continue to play a major role as a centre providing a range of facilities for the Group Parish.
-To allow for proportionate residential and other development within the settlement of Bredenbury a settlement boundary is defined as shown on Map 2.
-Development should take place within this boundary in accordance with relevant policies set out in this Neighbourhood Plan including BW&GB 7 and BW&GB 10. - 2.
-Housing development outside the settlement of Bredenbury will only be permitted in accordance with relevant policies in the Herefordshire Core Strategy, in particular but not exclusively, Policy RA3, and this Neighbourhood Development Plan. - 3.
+To allow for proportionate residential and other development within the settlement of Bredenbury a settlement boundary is defined as shown on Map 2. - 2.
 The countryside will continue to accommodate development in particular that associated with agriculture, tourism and other rural enterprises where these reflect the scale and nature of the landscape within which they sit and can be accommodated on the road network.